Newish0/seng468-day-trading/README.md

 docker-compose up --build
 ```

-After running this, the frontend will be accessible at http://localhost:8080/, and you will also be able to communicate with the backend at http://localhost:8080/
+After running this, the frontend will be accessible at http://localhost:8080/, and you will also be able to communicate with the API at http://localhost:8080/